swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 Take the time to do a little [background reading](http://www.siam.org/news/news.php?id=2064&goback=.gde_112393_member_232769759).
-There are arguments for and agaisnt sharing your code.
+There are arguments for and against sharing your code.
 Why would you, personally, choose to do so or not?